quintans/eventsourcing/README.md

 ### Simple use

-For a simple architecture, where we have a small number of projectors, we could use the existing event Listener.
-This event listener polls the database for new events at a regular interval (should be less than 1 second), from a given event id.
+For a simple architecture, where we have a small number of projectors, we could use only the data store poller.
+This poller polls the database for new events at a regular interval (should be less than 1 second), for events after a given event id.
 The projectors should take care of persisting the last handled event, so that in the case of a restart it will pick from the last known event.
 It is also important to note that for each poller+projectors, there can only exist one instance working at a given time.